karu2003/cm_examples/README.md

 by default.
 Similarly, in-tree examples and apps don't need to specify the ELF file with `elf_path` because those files are built in the same build directory—we can instead specify just the project name with `--example` (or `-e`) and `--app` (or `-a`) when flashing these in-tree projects.

+### how to use matplotlibcpp
+sudo apt-get install python3-dev

+Find the location of the numpy headers.
+You can do this with a Python one-liner: python3 -c "import numpy; print(numpy.get_include())" This will print the path to the numpy headers. include_directories(/path/to/numpy/headers)

+git submodule add -b 3.4.0 https://gitlab.com/libeigen/eigen.git lib/eigen-3.4.0
+cd eigen-3.4
+mkdir build
+cd build
+cmake .. -DCMAKE_INSTALL_PREFIX=/usr/local
+sudo make install